 What is Dota 2 calibration and how does it work?

 Dota 2 calibration is a process that determines a player's initial matchmaking rating (MMR) by evaluating their performance in 10 unranked games.
 The purpose of calibration is to place players in the appropriate skill bracket and provide a starting point for their ranked matchmaking journey.
 During the calibration phase, the game system will track various statistics such as kills, deaths, assists, last hits, denies, and other performance metrics to determine a player's skill level.
 The matchmaking system will also take into account the player's past performance in unranked games, if any.
-After the calibration matches are completed, the game system will calculate the player's initial MMR based on their performance in those games.
-The MMR gained or lost during the calibration phase is much more significant than in regular ranked matches since the system is trying to determine the player's true skill level.

 What factors affect the outcome of my calibration games in Dota 2?